Whatsapp Trick: This is How You Can Secretly "Leave" Group Chats

-Whatsapp groups are popular because users can exchange messages with multiple people.
-Using a trick, you can also remove yourself from the group chat without anyone noticing.
+Whatsapp groups are often used, but you don’t always want to be part of the group.
+Using a trick you can also remove yourself from the chat unnoticed.

 However, sometimes, you are inadvertently added to WhatsApp groups and you don’t want to offend other users when you leave the group.
 However, the folk messenger provides in its principles to inform the members of the group about the activities of other participants.
 Thus, when the user leaves, it shows to the rest of the people in the group that that person has left the group.
 However, there is a trick that you can use to bypass this feature.